Shutter-Type-v1/.github/profile/README.md

 # shutter-type-lab

 shutter-type.lab is the repository for Shutter Type photoschematic/photo business machine electroplate based business particles and nucleus files.
+Shutter Type is a Monotype typeface to optimize data consistancy that features extensible inline identifiers designed exclusively for Beamology compatible applications.

 | Command | Description |